AntiEbay/AntiEbay/back-end/AntiEbayService/README.md

 Once built using maven, this application can be run in a docker container using the command `docker build -t antiebay/antiebayservice .`
 Once the container is built, the application can be run with the command `docker run -p 8080:8080 antiebay/antiebayservice`

+### Running with IntelliJ Idea
+Once the project is successfully loaded, go to `./src/main/resources/application.properties` and make sure `spring.datasource.url=jdbc:mariadb://localhost:3306/AntiEbay` is `NOT` commented out, and that `spring.datasource.url=jdbc:mariadb://app_db:3306/AntiEbay` `IS` commented out.
+Then make sure the database application is running, then finally run this service.